 The temperature pressure relief valve is supplied in the pipe kit.
 The temperature pressure relief valve must be fitted to the end of the hot water Tee before the water heater is operated.
 Before fitting the relief valve, make sure the probe has not been bent.

+To fit the relief valve:

-Seal the thread with an approved thread sealant such as Teflon tape - never hemp.
-Make sure the tape does not hang over the end of the thread.
+- Seal the thread with an approved thread sealant such as Teflon tape never hemp.
+Make sure tape does not hang over the end of the thread. - Hand tighten the valve into the hot water outlet Tee (refer to the installation diagrams on pages 30 to 31). - Using a spanner engaged on the valve's spanner flats and applying medium pressure to tighten, turn the relief valve an additional 1⁄2 to 1 1⁄2 turns to secure and make the joint water tight, leaving the valve drain pointing downwards and away from the electrical cover.

+⚠ Warning: Do not use a pipe wrench or poor fitting tool on the valve body nor over tighten the valve, as this could damage the valve and prevent safe operation.
-Screw the valve into the hot water Tee (refer to the installation diagrams on pages 25 to 26) leaving the valve drain pointing downwards and away from the electrical cover.
-Do not use a wrench on the valve body - use the spanner flats provided.
-A copper drain line must be fitted to the temperature pressure relief valve (refer to "Relief Valve Drain" on page 44).
-The drain line must not be installed in front of or prevent access to the electrical cover of the water heater.

-The valve must be insulated with closed cell polymer insulation or similar (minimum thickness 9 mm) and the insulation installed so as not to impede the operation of the valve.
+- Operate the easing lever on the valve to check the smooth operation of the valve plunger.
+It is very important the lever is raised and lowered gently.
+The lever should move smoothly and without undue force. - If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced. - A copper drain line must be fitted to the temperature pressure relief valve (refer to "Relief Valve Drain" on page 50).
+The drain line must not be installed in front of or prevent access to the electrical cover of the water heater. - The valve must be insulated with closed cell polymer insulation or similar (minimum thickness 9 mm) and the insulation installed so as not to impede the operation of the valve.

 The insulation must be weatherproof and UV resistant if exposed.